-Debt Service Requirements on Commonwealth Bonds as of January 2, 2010 through Maturity (in thousands) (1)
+Debt Service Requirements on Commonwealth Bonds as of December 31, 2009 through Maturity (in thousands) (1)

 SOURCE: Office of the Comptroller.
 (1) Totals may not add up due to rounding.

 (2) Includes a series of crossover refunding bonds.
-The refunded bonds are callable and then to redeem the refunded bonds.
-Interest on the refunded bonds prior to redeemption continues to be paid from pledged revenues as before.
+The refunding escrows funded by these bonds and related premiums are used to pay interest on the refunding bonds until the refunded bonds are callable and then to redeem the refunded bonds.
+Interest on the refunded bonds prior to redemption continues to be paid from pledged revenues as before.